Spring Garden Revival

 Understanding Thatch Buildup in Lisle’s Heavy Clay Soils

 Lisle’s lawns are predominantly established on Drummer silty clay loam and similar heavy clay soil series, as identified by the USDA Web Soil Survey.
-These soils are poorly drained, with a high water table in spring (often 12-24 inches from the surface), and feature an alkaline pH (7.0-8.5).
-Such conditions create anaerobic environments that slow microbial activity and organic matter decomposition, leading to rapid thatch accumulation—especially under Kentucky bluegrass, the dominant turf species in the area.
-Illinois’ humid summers promote aggressive grass growth, while spring waterlogging and freeze-thaw cycles further stress lawns and slow thatch breakdown.
-A healthy thatch layer should not exceed 0.5 inches; beyond this, problems compound:
+These soils are poorly drained, with a high water table in spring (often 12-24 inches from the surface), and feature an alkaline pH (7.0-8.5) that slows microbial activity.
+The result is slow decomposition of organic matter, especially in compacted, anaerobic conditions common after winter freeze-thaw cycles and spring waterlogging.
+Humid Illinois summers further promote rapid Kentucky bluegrass growth, compounding thatch accumulation.
+A healthy thatch layer should not exceed 0.5 inches; beyond this, Lisle’s clay soils experience compounded drainage issues, restricted air movement to roots, and increased risk of fungal diseases.
+Key indicators that dethatching is needed include:

 • Thinning turf despite fertilization